ufkunkaraman/glowroot-exporter/README.md

-# glowroot-exporter
+# Glowroot Exporter

 A Prometheus exporter for Glowroot APM metrics.
-This exporter collects transaction and error metrics from Glowroot and exposes them in Prometheus format.
+This exporter collects various metrics from Glowroot and exposes them in Prometheus format.

 ## Features